aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/test-lambda-hook/index.md

   - If the status is `CREATE_COMPLETE`, it means the DynamoDB table configuration met all compliance checks enforced by the Lambda Hook, and the stack deployment was successful.
   - If not check the Events output for errors.
 - Navigate to the Events section.
 - Locate the `DynamoDBConfigValidationHook` under the Hook invocations section.
-This entry will contain details about the status of the Hook and **Hook status reason** with a sucessfull execution message as provided by the Lambda Function.
+This entry will contain details about the status of the Hook and **Hook status reason** with a successful execution message as provided by the Lambda Function.

 1. **CloudFormation Stack Creation Output**
    ![compliant-stack.png](/static/advanced/hook/hook-test-compliant-stack.png "Compliant Stack Creation")